Palestinian Authority Martyrs Fund: Foundation for the Care of the Families of Martyrs

-Families of individuals killed by Israeli security forces are paid stipends of about $800 to $1,000 per month.
-The families of convicted Palestinians serving time in Israeli prisons receive $3,000 or higher per month.
+Families of individuals killed by Israeli security forces typically received stipends of $800 to $1,000 per month, while families of convicted Palestinians serving time in Israeli prisons received $3,000 or more per month.

-Douglas J. Feith calls the stipends "cash incentives" to spur Arabs to undertake car ramming and stabbing as a terrorist tactic.

-Salam Fayyad, a former PA Prime Minister and Finance Minister, stated that between January 1995 and June 2002 the fund distributed NIS 16 million to families of prisoners annually, and between June 2002 to June 2004 NIS 88.5 million annually.

-In 2017 the National Association of the Martyrs’ Families of Palestine demanded cost of living increases in their stipends, which had been unchanged since 2011.
+In 2017, the National Association of the Martyrs' Families of Palestine advocated for cost of living increases in their stipends, which had remained unchanged since 2011.

-Private charities including the U.S. based Holyland Foundation have been accused of funding the stipends.